cesarvr/Spring-Boot/README.md

 ## Local Development

+> One observation before doing pushing binaries directly to Openshift is that the supported OpenJDK version is ``"1.8.0_161``.

 One of the best ways to get a feeling of how your services behave in Openshift is to deploy your applications there, here I provide a ``script`` to create a prototypical infraestructure to deploy a micro-service, to create this you should do:

 ```sh